Analysis | Trump brought Fox News ‘facts’ to a confrontation with reality

 The second surge to which Ingraham is referring lasted from June 11 to Sept.
 8. Over that period, nearly 25,000 people died in those three states.

 It’s all spin, aimed at precisely what Ingraham outlined at the outset: undermining Biden’s insistence on following expert advice and, therefore, bolstering Trump’s seat-of-his-pants approach.
 So it’s not surprising that the argument appealed to Trump.
 He undoubtedly watched the program, as he often does, and heard Ingraham’s claims.
-Sounds good, he thought, asking someone on his staff to grab her numbers as he was preparing for the NBC News event.
+It’s easy to presume that he thought these sounded good and asked someone on his staff to grab her numbers as he was preparing for the NBC News event.
 Armed with his printout, he was ready for battle.

 So, too, was Don Quixote.